crdant/pcf-on-gcp/README.md

 ## Steps to Install

 The installation is split into two steps, one to prepare the Google cloud infrastructure for your installation, another to install products.
-Currently the product installation will install Cloud Foundry, MySQL, Rabbit MQ, Redis, and the GCP Service Broker.
-Later you will be able to select products and there will be more of them added.
+Currently the product installation can install Cloud Foundry, MySQL, Rabbit MQ, Redis, the GCP Service Broker, Gemfire, and Concourse.
+More products will be added later.

 ```
 $ prepare.sh